openrightsgroup/OrgProbe/README.md

 python -m OrgProbe -c /path/to/config

 An example config file is included.
 You'll need to use the new-user signup and probe registration calls in the API to get credentials.
-The registration routine in OrgProbe is alpha-quality at best.
+The registration routine built into OrgProbe is alpha-quality at best.